andrewacashner/hearingfaithms/chapters/chapter-3.md

 @Catholic:Catechismus1614, 46, "Qui conceptus est de Spiritu sancto, natus ex Maria virgine."]
-The Roman Catechism explains this article by answering a classic theological question that appeared in many other commentaries, *Cur Deus incarnatus fuerit* (Why God became incarnate).
+The Roman Catechism explains this article by answering a classic theological question that appeared in many other commentaries, "Why did God become incarnate?"
 The catechism instructs pastors to teach the "admirable mystery of the concept" by having "the faithful repeat by memory \[...\] that he \[Christ\] is God, who took on human flesh, and thereby was truly 'made man'---which cannot be grasped by